oliverzink/forest-fire-simulation/README.md

-# This program is an interesting forest fire visualizer.
+# This programs is a forest fire visualizer/simulation.
 Using object oriented programming, we were able to simulate how a forest fire might spread in the wild
 # each tree = one pixel, and as it burns, the tree turns from green (healthy) -> yellow/red (burning) -> black (burnt), and has a chance to regrow
 # I co-wrote this program in April/May 2022 with my friend Joey, and the project was assigned by my professor.